Tools Support

 Insurable value: $106,800 + (10% × $100,000) = $106,800 + $10,000 = $116,800.

-You declare insurable value of $116,800.
-If cargo is lost, you're covered up to $116,800 (minus deductible).
+You declare an insurable value of $116,800.
+Lose the cargo, and you're covered up to $116,800, minus any deductible.

-Underinsurance trap: If you declare $100,000 but actual value is $150,000 and cargo is lost, insurer pays only $100,000, leaving you short $50,000.
-Always declare full replacement value + margin.
+The underinsurance trap: declare $100,000 while your true value sits at $150,000, and lose the cargo, and the insurer pays only $100,000, leaving you $50,000 short.
+Always declare full replacement value, plus margin.

 Filing a Claim: Steps & Timeline